-Please contact the Division of Pediatric Endocrinology at Weill Cornell Medical College(646-962-3442) for more information about these studies.
+Please contact the Division of Pediatric Endocrinology at Weill Cornell Medical College(646-962-3442) for more information about current studies.

 - Continuous Glucose Monitoring in Obese Children and Adolescents.
 This study, sponsored in part by Medtronic Inc, is for obese children, adolescents, and young adults ages 4-25 years.
 The study objective is to analyze MAGE (mean amplitude of glycemic excursions) by using a 3 day, continuous blinded sensor.
 MAGE values are not known or described in obese and at risk adolescents and children, but high MAGE values are well described risk factors for diabetes related complications in adults.